Designing a low-loss high reflectivity mirror for gravitational waves detectors by combining a dielectric metasurface and a multilayer stack: Metasurface design

-For specific sets of geometrical parameters, these nano-cylinders can act as an array of dielectric resonators and behave as a reflective coating.
-In Fig. \ref{fig:optimization}, we evaluate the reflectivity of the metasurface as a function of nano-cylinders dimensions, using rigorous coupled-wave analysis (RCWA).
-When designing such structures, a higher refractive index facilitates the achievement of this resonant behavior.
-Due to its high refractive index and well-established structuring processes, amorphous silicon (a-Si) is one of the most promising candidates for the metasurface material ($n = 3.67$ at $\lambda = 1550$ nm).
-In contrast, materials with a lower refractive index, such as tantala ($n = 2.07$ at $\lambda = 1550$ nm), are less suitable for this type of resonant design, making it more difficult to achieve sufficiently high reflectivity (see Fig \ref{fig:optimization}c).
-Considering a-Si as the pillar material, the period $P$ of the metasurface is optimized to ensure high reflectivity over the broadest possible parameter range, thereby enhancing fabrication tolerances.
-Figure \ref{fig:optimization}b illustrates how the period influences the region exhibiting high reflectivity: as the period increases, this region expands before eventually degenerating into a ring.
+Considering a-Si:H ($n = 3.67$, $k=10^{-6}$ \cite{Domash_2003}) as the pillar material, the period $P$ of the metasurface is optimized to ensure high reflectivity over the broadest possible parameter range, thereby enhancing fabrication tolerances.
+Figure \ref{fig:optimization}a illustrates how the period influences the region exhibiting high reflectivity: as the period increases, this region expands before eventually degenerating into a ring.
 Therefore, we select a period of $P=635$ nm, which corresponds to the widest region prior to degeneration.
-The pillars diameter $D$ and height $h$ are then chosen to lie at the center of this high-reflectivity region, respectively $h=420$ nm and $D=448$ nm as represented by the white star in Fig. \ref{fig:optimization}b.
+The pillars diameter $D$ and height $h$ are then chosen to lie at the center of this high-reflectivity region, respectively $h=420$ nm and $D=448$ nm as represented by the green star in Fig.~\ref{fig:optimization}a.